Skills and insights to raise community resilience

 One of the groups has embarked on the project (community grown ‘soup veg packs’) they developed during the sessions is looking to find funding to support that work further.

-The group at Belville Community Garden Trust ranged in age from people in their early 20’s through to people in their 60’s.
-It was mainly women but the group of 6-10 each session usually had 2 or 3 men as well.
+The group at Belville Community Garden Trust on Clydeside ranged in age from people in their early twenties through to people in their sixties.
+It was mainly women but the group of six to ten each session usually had two or three men as well.
 The group were comprised of people who were connected to the Belville Trust in some way as participants or volunteers.
+See blog here.

-The group in Sneinton welcomed around 25 participants in total across the sessions.
+The group in Sneinton, Nottingham, welcomed around 25 participants in total across the sessions.
 Locals, Community Project leaders, Union representatives, Education professionals, Councillors, Freelancers, Community workers and Council workers amongst them.
-6 people attended most of the sessions, others participated for 1,2, or 3 sessions.
+Six people attended most of the sessions, others participated for one, two, or three sessions.
+See blog here.

-The High Trees group was composed of 10 students who were part of an English as a second language training and who brought with them their experiences of climate change impacts form their own countries.
+The High Trees group in London was composed of 10 students who were part of an English as a second language training and who brought with them their experiences of climate change impacts form their own countries.
+See blog here.

 See our video about the pilot programmes here.